A Musician’s Guide To Content Marketing

-There are three categories of contents that thrive on the online world – educative content, entertaining content and documentation.
+There are three categories of content that thrive in the online world – educative content, entertaining content, and documentation.
 It is of course right to mix things up a little but keep it within what your fans would enjoy.

 There are a lot of contents out there you could pick out from.
 I’ve listed a few below;

-- Use images and infographics; images are a great way to let fans in on your day to day life.
+- Use images and infographics; images are a great way to let fans in on your day-to-day life.
 Let them know what you’re doing, where you’re going, where you’ve been, how you spend your day, what you do for fun.
-Just letting them in on your personal life in general.
+Just let them in on your personal life in general.

-Infographics is an interesting way to deliver great educative content to your audience e.g. how to play an instrument.
-It uses icons, images and illustrations which make them more relatable and inviting if well designed.
+Infographics are an interesting way to deliver great educative content to your audience e.g. how to play an instrument.
+It uses icons, images, and illustrations which make them more relatable and inviting if well designed.

 - Create contests and offer incentives; hosting competitions and giveaways is a great way to drag massive attention and create awareness about you, even create buzz around your new music.